bogdaniordache/Coursera/README.md

 Coursera
 ========

-Assignments from some Coursera courses
+Assignments from some of Coursera's courses